strmprivacy/docs/docs/02-concepts/99-definitions.md

 name) or indirectly (e.g. IP address), or belongs to an identifiable person (e.g. gender, interests).

+**Quasi Identifier (QI)**
+Information that on itself cannot be used to identify a person (e.g. zipcode), but in combination with other information (e.g. zipcode and house number) can be used to identify a single person.

 **Serialization Format**
 This defines the way that an event is converted to and from bytes, so that they can be transported and/or stored.